 Clang defaults to OpenMP 5.0 semantics since release 11.0.
 Read More

-Frontend independent LLVM/OpenMP documentation, including FAQ and information about optimizations as well as runtime configurations, can be found at https://openmp.llvm.org .Many non-standard extensions and tooling capabilities for tuning and debugging are available.
+Frontend independent LLVM/OpenMP documentation, including FAQ and information about optimizations as well as runtime configurations, can be found at https://openmp.llvm.org .Many non-standard extensions and tooling capabilities for tuning and debugging are available, see also https://openmp.llvm.org/CommandLineArgumentReference.html and https://openmp.llvm.org/design/Runtimes.html.

 Flang – Fortran

 Flang is the Fortran frontend of the LLVM compiler infrastructure.
-The OpenMP support in Flang is a work in progress.
-Flang supports parsing of all OpenMP 4.5 constructs and a few OpenMP 5.0 constructs/clauses.
+The OpenMP support in Flang is a work in progress but has advanced considerably in the recent releases.
+Flang supports parsing of all OpenMP 4.5 constructs and certain OpenMP 5.X constructs/clauses.
 Semantic checks of OpenMP 4.5 and 5.0 constructs are mostly complete.
-Code generation of OpenMP 1.1 constructs is complete except for some instances of reduction, privatisation, atomic clauses and occurrence of unstructured code in OpenMP regions.
+Code generation for most common constructs in standards upto OpenMP 2.5 is ready, the later standards are a work in progress.
+Offloading code and moving data across devices works for common cases but is still experimental.
+Most LLVM/Clang flags will work with Flang, including offloading related flags and environment variables (see https://openmp.llvm.org/design/Runtimes.html).
 Read More.

 MSVC – C/C++